magik-sword/Computer-Vision/README.md

 ### Training

-After the initial baseline model is trained and created, all three of the sets are normalized, resized, and converted to grayscale.
-The data augmentations are only applied to the training set of images.
-Several safeguards are added to the augmented models to prevent overfitting on this relatively small and imbalanced dataset: EarlyStopping, dropout layers, L2 Regularization, and class weights.
-Unfortunately, overfitting still occured to some extent in all of the models.
+After the initial baseline model is trained and created, all datasets were normalized, resized, and converted to grayscale.
+Data augmentation was applied only to the training set.
+Several safeguards were implemented to prevent overfitting in the augmented models: EarlyStopping, dropout layers, L2 Regularization, and class weights.
+Unfortunately, overfitting still occurred to some extent in all of the models.
 The models were compared using training vs validation recall/loss graphs and ROC-AUC curves.

 ### Performance Comparison